 Chipping Campden Village Gloucestershire Cotswolds England UK

-Walking Holidays and Outdoor Adventures in Chipping Campden
+Walking Holidays & Outdoor Adventures in Chipping Campden

 Honeystone facades, escarpment views, and the start of the Cotswold Way